logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 In the HopsML pipeline we make use of `Apache Spark <https://spark.apache.org/>`_ to leverage distributed processing capabilities.
 Spark, as defined by its creators is a fast and general engine for large-scale data processing.
 In the HopsML pipeline we have three main use cases for Spark.

-The first use-case being data validation, transformations and feature extractions on potentially huge datasets.
+1. Data validation, transformations and feature extraction.

-The second use-case being dynamic resource allocation in the cluster.
+2. Dynamic resource allocation of the resources (CPU, Memory and GPUs) in the cluster.

-The third use-case being orchestration and execution of Machine Learning code.
+3. Orchestration and execution of Machine Learning code.

 Data Collection
 ---------------